 The mission of the Hampshire College Farm is to enhance and exemplify Hampshire’s approach to a liberal arts education.

 Our vision is of a thriving, well-run farm that inspires interdisciplinary inquiry through the enterprise of ethical and sustainable food production; fosters connection to place and community through authentic and practical work; and provides opportunities for research, individual creativity, reflection, and recreation.
-We see the operation and governance of the farm, and our potential to influence similar efforts at other colleges, as powerful components of Hampshire’s pursuit of a larger mission to foster a lifelong passion for learning, inquiry, and ethical citizenship that inspires students to contribute to knowledge, justice, and positive change and, by doing so, to transform higher education.
+We see the operation and governance of the farm, and our potential to influence similar efforts at other colleges, as powerful components of Hampshire College’s pursuit of a larger mission to foster a lifelong passion for learning, inquiry, and ethical citizenship that inspires students to contribute to knowledge, justice, and positive change and, by doing so, to transform higher education.

-The Farm STAR (Sow to Achieve Results) Committee is a small group of students, faculty, and staff appointed by the academic dean.
-Committee members commit to regular meetings and on-going work representing and communicating with the Hampshire community as a whole.
-The Farm STAR Committee works with the multiple segments of the community involved with and interested in the farm to advance and implement a broad vision of the farm’s role in the future, which includes a Five-Year Strategic Plan.
+The Farm Committee is a small group of students, faculty, and staff appointed by the academic dean.
+Committee members commit to regular meetings and ongoing work representing and communicating with the Hampshire community as a whole.
+The Farm Committee works with the multiple segments of the community involved with and interested in the farm to advance and implement a broad vision of the farm’s role in the future, which includes a Five-Year Strategic Plan.

 Created in the late 1970s as an experimental research project of the natural science faculty, the Hampshire College Farm continues to be a place where students and faculty integrate science and alternative technology as a means for testing sustainable methods of farming.
 The farm expanded its scope in 1992, when some students began a 30-member organic vegetable CSA as a Division III project.
 The Hampshire College Farm now produces over 75,000 pounds of organic produce on 15 acres of land, with an additional 65 acres in pasture and livestock production--all while maintaining its academic roots.
-You can read a full history of the farm written by Ray and Lorna Coppinger in the book Fields of Learning: the Student Farm Movement in North America.
+You can read a history of the beginning of the farm, written by Ray and Lorna Coppinger, in the book Fields of Learning: the Student Farm Movement in North America.